modmore/docs/en/01_Commerce/v1/50_Modules/Cart/CombineProducts.md

-The EUVat Module is shipped with the Commerce core.
+The CombineProducts Module is shipped with the Commerce core.
 It needs to be enabled before use via Configuration > Modules.

 The CombineProducts module runs when products are added to the cart, and makes sure that there is only ever a single row of a specific product (based on SKU and price) in the cart.
 Additional products are combined into a single cart row.